Satellite Selfie Skip to main content

 Satellite Selfie

-Download an image from a weather satellite as it passes over head!
+Download an image from a weather satellite as it passes overhead!
 Design an antenna to improve image quality and compete for a cash prize.

 About